PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 * Domain Name tells nothing, begause "vegele2024.lt" could be misstook/taken something as following URL https://www.vegeta.us.com
 * There exists chance that some huge Brand would move into some Continent/Region and somebody want be re-sellers of the Domain in higher sum of Money.
 * Usual price of a Domain could start from single one EUR'o, the Electricity prices and Administration cost increases it exponentialy.
 * The Main Problem for Domains - does they belong to UTF-8 Charset or by default American Standard Code for Information Interchange one.
-The "xn--" solution are a "hack", which helps people live with the same tech for some longer time and more Internationalization.
+The "xn--" solution are a IT "hack", which helps people live with the same tech for some longer time and more Internationalization.
 Opening "raštija.lt" it does not feel like it even looks like this: "https://xn--ratija-ckb.lt/" or in some gibberish serialized syntax.
 ```

 ```